-Mr. NG Shing Kin, aged 39, was appointed as our independent non-executive Director on 20 June 2019.
+Mr. NG Shing Kin, aged 41, was appointed as our independent non-executive Director on 20 June 2019.

 Mr. Ng has over 10 years of experience in audit and accounting.
 He has been a certified public accountant accredited by the Hong Kong Institute of Certified Public Accountants since 2012 and obtained a practising certificate since 2017.
 He has also been a certified financial risk manager admitted by the Global Association of Risk Professionals since 2008.
-From August 2008 to December 2013, Mr. Ng had worked for HLB Hodgson Impey Cheng Limited with his latest position as a senior accountant.
+From August 2008 to December 2013, Mr. Ng had worked for an international audit firm.
 He was then a senior associate of PricewaterhouseCoopers from December 2013 to October 2015.
 He has been the financial controller and company secretary of Royal Catering Group Holdings Company Limited, the shares of which is listed on GEM of the Stock Exchange (stock code: 8300), since November 2015.
 He has also been the company secretary of Ying Hai Group Holdings Company Limited, the shares of which is listed on GEM of the Stock Exchange (stock code: 8668), since February 2019.
-He has been a company secretary of WT Group Holdings Limited, a company listed on GEM of the Stock Exchange (stock code: 8422), since March 2021.
+Since March 2021 to July 2021, he was a company secretary of WT Group Holdings Limited, a company listed on GEM of the Stock Exchange (stock code: 8422).
+Since June 2021, he has been working as the company secretary of Jiujiuwang Food International Limited (stock code: 1927), a company listed on the Main Board of the Stock Exchange.
+Since July 2022, he has been an independent non-executive director of Miko International Holdings Limited (stock code: 1247).